drymber/System-for-tracking-students-progress/README.md

 # System-for-tracking-students-progress
-The app, which helps group of people who learn languages remember new words, phrases etc.
+The app, which helps teacher to track his students' progress.